irfanhakim-as/homelab-wiki/topics/pi-hole.md

 7. [Configure the Upstream DNS Provider](#upstream-dns-server) for the Pi-hole server by checking the **Custom 1 (IPv4)** box and entering the following IP address: `127.0.0.1#5335`.

+### DNS-Over-TLS (DoT)

+> [!IMPORTANT]
+> This part of the setup is optional.
+If you choose to proceed with this setup, please skip the conflicting [DNS-Over-HTTPS](#dns-over-https-doh) section.

+This part of the guide details the process of enabling DNS-Over-TLS on the Pi-hole server which prevents requests from being looked or tampered:

+1. As this DoT solution relies on [Unbound](#recursive-dns-server), ensure you have set it up before proceeding.

-   - Verify that you have a certificate installed on the Pi-hole server:
+2. Verify that you have a certificate installed on the Pi-hole server:

     ```sh
     ls -la /etc/ssl/certs/ca-certificates.crt
     ```

-   - Update the `unbound` configuration file:
+3. Update the `unbound` configuration file:

     ```sh
     sudo nano /etc/unbound/unbound.conf.d/pi-hole.conf
     ```

-      Make the following additions to the end of the file and save the changes:
+   - Make the following additions to the end of the file and save the changes:

       ```diff
             # Ensure privacy of local IP ranges